lord63/tldr.py/README.md

     repo_directory: /home/lord63/code/tldr

-Don't worry about the `colors` option, it is for the output when you look for a command, you can custom it by yourself.
+Don't worry about the `colors` option, it is for the output when you look for a command, you can custom it by yourself.(Note that the color should be in ['black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'])

 ### Use tldr